chrstnai/christinas-repository/Final-Project-Part-III.md

-# The Rise of Hate Crimes Against Asian Americans Pacific Islanders Part II
+# The Rise of Hate Crimes Against Asian Americans Pacific Islanders Part III

 This is a conclusion of my project.
 Link to [Part I](Final-Project-Part-I.md) and [Part II](Final-Project-Part-II.md)